 Lyman, South Carolina, June 30, 2016 (Fox Carolina)

 Just a couple of weeks after the Orlando massacre, man, 32-year-old Jody Ray Thompson, started shooting at others at another nightclub.
 Fortunately, unlike Florida, permitted concealed handguns were allowed in bars in South Carolina.
-Before he could shoot a fourth person, the permit holder was able shoot back, wounding Thompson in the leg.
+Before he could shoot a fourth person, the permit holder was able to shoot back, wounding Thompson in the leg.

 “His rounds struck 3 victims, and almost struck a fourth victim, who in self-defense, pulled his own weapon and fired, striking Thompson in the leg,” Lt.
 Kevin Bobo said.